Besòs (river)

-The Besòs (/ca/; Besós) is a river flowing through Catalonia, Spain, formed by the confluence of the Mogent and Congost rivers.
+The Besòs (/ca/; Besós, /es/) is a river flowing through Catalonia, Spain, formed by the confluence of the Mogent and Congost rivers.
 It ends in the Mediterranean.
 Its full watershed includes the following cities: Aiguafreda, La Garriga, Sant Fost de Campsantelles, Canovelles, Granollers, Montmeló, Mollet del Vallès, Montcada i Reixac, Santa Coloma de Gramenet, Barcelona and Sant Adrià de Besòs.
 Due to its Mediterranean climate, the river can have extreme discrepancies in flow depending on the weather.

 Tributaries

 The Besòs river has five main tributaries: